Centre for Brain and Cognitive Development,

-I am a child therapist interested in the neurobiological mechanisms underlying individual differences in social cognition.
-I am currently working as a post-doctoral researcher at the Centre for Brain and Cognitive Development, where I am coordinating the Behaviour and Online Neuroimaging to study the Development of Socialisation (BONDS) and Transformative Approach with Babies in the Scanner (TABS) studies funded by the Economic and Social Research Council (PIs: Prof. Emily Jones, Prof. Fred Dick, Prof. Robert Leech).
+During my previous post-doc at the Centre for Brain and Cognitive Development, I coordinated the Behaviour and Online Neuroimaging to study the Development of Socialisation (BONDS) and Transformative Approach with Babies in the Scanner (TABS) studies (PIs: Prof. Emily Jones, Prof. Robert Leech, Prof. Fred Dick).

-During my PhD, I investigated the neural, genetic and epigenetic signatures of behavioural differences in social attention, collecting DNA and behavioural data from the children who participated in the British Autism Study of Infant Siblings and their family members, under the supervision of Prof. Mark Johnson, Prof. Emily Jones and Dr. Emma Meaburn.
+My PhD was dedicated to explore the neural, genetic and epigenetic signatures of behavioural differences in social attention.
+To this aim, I collected DNA and behavioural data from the children who participated in the British Autism Study of Infant Siblings (gBASIS) and their family members, under the supervision of Prof. Mark Johnson, Prof. Emily Jones and Dr. Emma Meaburn.

 2019 - PhD in Psychology, Birkbeck College, University of London.